-The street may be designated if the bridge authority, or on behalf of others, is concerned about the potential impact of activities in the street on the strength, stability and waterproofing of a bridge, or access for maintaining it, or for any other purpose.
+The street may be designated if the Permit Authority as the bridge authority, or on behalf of others, is concerned about the potential impact of activities in the street on the strength, stability and waterproofing of a bridge, or access for maintaining it, or for any other purpose.
 In general, the designation will relate to the whole of the bridge structure, but will only designate the area adjacent to the bridge and not the whole length of the street.